 Content Related To 'Wrongful Death'

-Wrongful death is a tort claim that occurs as a result of negligent conduct by a defendant.
+Wrongful-Death Damages Wrongful death is a tort claim that occurs as a result of negligent conduct by a defendant.
 Most of the recoverable damages in a wrongful death suit are directed toward the survivors of the victim.
-Some of the recoverable economic damages include medical and funeral expenses, loss of future earnings, loss of benefits caused by […]
+Some of the recoverable economic damages include medical and funeral expenses, loss of future earnings, loss of benefits […]

 COLUMN: The Law in Real Life by Linda Holmes, J.D.
 Why Judges Need Rules: The Case of the Dissent That Wasn’t Sept.
 2, 2008 Judges have robes for a variety of reasons, one of which is to present an image of unity.
 Sports teams wear uniforms; so do the salespeople at Best Buy.
 The robe […]